snebel29/kwatchman/README.md

 # Kwatchman

-Kwatchman is a tool that watch for resources events and manifest changes within kubernetes clusters and triggers chain of handlers with its event information.
+kwatchman is a tool to watch for k8s resources changes and trigger handlers

-For example, whenever the container image tag version of a deployment changes you trigger a notification on slack, or you simply log the event into your corporate structured logging platform for future troubleshooting and processing.

-You can check the project roadmap within its [kwatchman repository project](https://github.com/snebel29/kwatchman/projects/1)
+ - kwatchman leverages kubernetes watch and list endpoints to then pipe `Add`, `Update` and `Delete` events through a chain of built-in handlers
+ - kwatchman remove event noise when configuring its diff handler, by filtering events that have no user changes on its manifest.
+ - kwatchman provide manifest and free "payload" field to implement any handler, to do things like
+    - Log events to stdout to enrich logging platform data for troubleshooting
+    - Notify events to IM services such as Slack
+    - Etc.

+## Demo
+Take a look on how would look like the combination of handlers: `diff` -> `log` -> `slack`, whenever there is a manifest change into the cluster kwatchman will compute the difference, will print the event into the standard output to finish by sending a notification to slack.

   ![](img/demo.gif)

-## Install
+## Installation

-Kwatchman is delivered in docker images, which can be found in [snebel29/kwatchman dockerhub](https://hub.docker.com/r/snebel29/kwatchman/tags) but you can also run it from your any computer with a valid kubeconfig file even with special authentication requirements such as cloud managed clusters solutions.

-You can create your own kubernetes manifest and deploy althought the usual way of installing kwatchman should be using the kubernetes official package manager [helm](https://helm.sh/)

-### Install using helm chart
+kwatchman can work both internally and externally to the cluster, to work externally all you need as a valid kubeconfig file that kwatchman can leverage to connect although this is handy for development for production use cases you better deploy it within the cluster itself.

+To install kwatchman in the cluster, you can use its helm chart

 1. [Install helm](https://helm.sh/docs/using_helm/)
 2. Install the chart, for now this have to be installed from your local file system, but will be published into https://github.com/helm/charts soon